nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

   * Once tests pass in development, PRs may be automatically opened to update Staging to the new component levels.
 * Staging
-  * Staging uses tagged versions of each component which are know to work together.
+  * Staging uses tagged versions of each component which are known to work together.
   * They may be multiple staging environments.
 One which mirrors production in terms of non-application components